TOP > Hikaru's diary on learning to solder

 Cold joint

 This failure frequently occurs when the heating temperature is low and the soldering tip is removed before the solder completely melts.
-Also, a similar condition is observed in the case where the joint part is moved before the solder hardens (cold joint) or where too much heat is applied to the joint part (overheating).
+Also, a similar condition is observed in the case where the joint part is moved before the solder solidifies (cold joint) or where too much heat is applied to the joint part (overheating).

 Insufficient solder